Nova Scotia Youth Climate Council

 Youth Climate Council logo

-Nova Scotia’s Youth Climate Council (YCC) provides a platform to connect youth directly with government on climate change challenges and opportunities.
+The Nova Scotia Youth Climate Council (NSYCC) provides a platform to connect youth directly with government on climate change challenges and opportunities.

-The Youth Climate Council is made up of youth in Nova Scotia, age 14-24.
-With support from Clean Foundation, the Council is helping advise the Government of Nova Scotia on its response to climate change and engaging young people across the province in climate action.
+The NSYCC is made up of youth in Nova Scotia, age 14-24.
+With support from Clean Foundation, the council is helping advise the Government of Nova Scotia on its response to climate change and engaging young people across the province in climate initiatives.

-Members of the Youth Climate Council serve a 10-month term from September to June.
-Throughout their term, members of the YCC are working together to:
+Members of the Nova Scotia Youth Climate Council serve a 10-month term from September to June.
+Throughout their term, members of the NSYCC work together to:

-• Advise the Government of Nova Scotia on its response to climate change.
+• Advise the Minister of Environment and Climate Change on government response to climate change.

-• Create a micro-granting program to support youth climate action projects.
+• Offer a micro-granting program to support youth climate projects.

-• Develop a bursary program for NS youth.
+• Offer a bursary program for NS youth.

 Funding opportunities

-The Youth Climate Council is proud to provide funding opportunities to support youth climate action and reduce barriers to entry in Nova Scotia’s clean economy.
+The Nova Scotia Youth Climate Council is proud to provide funding opportunities to support youth climate action and reduce barriers to entry in Nova Scotia’s clean economy.

 Nova Scotia Youth Climate Bursary